davege1107/GoogleContactsBackup/README.md

 In the API & Services Dashboard, go to "Credentials" https://console.cloud.google.com/apis/credentials?project= <br>
 Create OAuth 2.0 Client ID credentials.<br>
-Download the JSON file with your credentials and save it under the name client_secret.json v
+Download the JSON file with your credentials and save it under the name client_secret.json

 # 3.Install Required Libraries: